Defending Against Complex Wire Fraud And Mail Fraud Charges

 Aggressively Combating The Charges

 Mail fraud and wire fraud charges are often added to other charges to dramatically increase penalties defendants could receive after a conviction.
-Chris Wellborn knows how to contest these charges and others that are associated with this type of fraud, including:
+Christopher A. Wellborn knows how to contest these charges and others that are associated with this type of fraud, including:

 - Telecommunications fraud